XjSv/Cooked/readme.txt

 == Upgrade Notice ==

-Version 1.9.1 includes a hotfix for the permalink structure that was introduced in version 1.9.0.
+Version 1.9.2 includes a hotfix for the permalink structure that was introduced in version 1.9.0.
 Update is highly recommended!

 == Changelog ==

+= 1.9.2 =
+* **FIX:** Fixed issue with the permalink structure specifically for the Browse Recipe page.

 = 1.9.1 =
 * **FIX:** Hotfix for the permalink structure.